zsmahmood89/Python/README.md

 This file allows me to country-code csv files using Python.

 My goal with this file was to allow for user-flexibility.
 The script will cowcode only using the inputted source file.
 The remaining errors will be exported as a CSV file for you (the user) to update manually.
+It will include suggestions for those which it suspects to know.
 After you have updated it, you can simply input "yes" and the code will re-run to update with your additions.
 This interactive approach is useful when you have noisy data where you want to code as much as you can while minimizing false-positives.

 This script will use the source file (COWsource.csv) included to cow-code.
 This file is generated almost directly from the COW data originally on the website.
 You can simply add additional rows identifying new spellings as you see fit.
+I'll be updating it periodically for non-controversial cases.
+For example, I will not identify "Congo" in the source file with "Congo-Brazzaville" even though the vast majority of the time I've come across it, this link is correct.
+The conservative approach gives the user a final say about identifying labels.

 Files:
 	cowcoding.py